 The gantry system provides the carriage and drive capability that moves the printhead.
 The specific process varies depending on the type of gantry system for 3D printing.
 Gantry systems in 3D printers fall into four basic categories:

-1. In desktop FDM/FFF printers, the gantry is often an arch that carries the printhead.
+- In desktop FDM/FFF printers, the gantry is often an arch that carries the printhead.
 It moves the printhead axially across the build table (in the X direction) and raises and lowers it (Z direction).
 The Y axis of motion is then handled by the movement of the build table.
 This allows the gantry to be stationary on the Y axis, reducing the need for structural stiffness.

 Gantry-based 3D printers can have an essentially unlimited functional lifetime, with conditions.
-These conditions are: maintenance is regular and thorough, parts remain available, and there is a commercial value in performing the required maintenance and repairs.
+These conditions are that maintenance is regular and thorough, parts remain available, and there is a commercial value in performing the required maintenance and repairs.
 Gantry-based 3D printers are a collation of functional and structural parts, and the overall durability of the system depends on the weakest link.

-Is Gantry System Able to Print Houses?
+Are Gantry Systems Able to Print Houses?

 The approaches currently being taken can only print vertical walls and cannot handle roof structures.
 All other aspects—from plumbing and electrical, through window installation and lining and all finishing tasks are manual, with no immediate prospect of automating these.

-Does Gantry System Have Limited Printable Area?
+Do Gantry Systems Have Limited Printable Area?

 Yes, there is a very restricted volume within the gantry that is printable.
 The gantry is a structure that generally sits considerably outside the printable area/volume of a typical 3D print machine.
-These machines cannot reach even the inner extent of the gantry to print, as there are machine and structural elements that limit the reach.

-Do Gantry Systems Depend on 3D Software for Quality?
+Do Gantry Systems Depend on 3D Software?

 There are a few major differences between the different gantry systems available for 3D printing.
 There are various types of gantry systems employed in the construction of 3D printers, each with its own strengths and shortcomings.
 The main differences are:

-1. Stiffness: Additional flexibility reduces the acceleration tolerance of a printer, as high accelerations will disrupt the structure and induce vibrations/oscillations that can disturb the printing process.
+- Stiffness: Additional flexibility reduces the acceleration tolerance of a printer, as high accelerations will disrupt the structure and induce vibrations/oscillations that can disturb the printing process.

-2. Weight: Higher machine weight can be an advantage in assisting with stability.
+- Weight: Higher machine weight can be an advantage in assisting with stability.
 Higher moving parts weight, however, requires larger drive forces and greater stiffness to avoid shaking at acceleration points or direction changes.

-3. Cost: Lighter and simpler structures cost less, but insufficient structure will result in low accuracy and poor performance.
+- Cost: Lighter and simpler structures cost less, but insufficient structure will result in low accuracy and poor performance.

-4. Maintenance: Some gantry systems allow for easy maintenance, while others can make the process much more difficult.
+- Maintenance: Some gantry systems allow for easy maintenance, while others can make the process much more difficult.

 Summary